gpu-governor/gpu-governor/README.md

 # Hi, i am GPU Governor
-i am a C and C++ developer interested in Graphics and Systems programing. at the moment i program in C,C++ and Python.NZEOGWU OKUCHUKWU is my birth given name (but you can call me CPU or GPU Governor).
+i am a C and C++ developer interested in Graphics and Systems programing. at the moment i program in C,C++ and Python.
+NZEOGWU OKUCHUKWU is my birth given name (but you can call me CPU or GPU Governor).
 ### Stacks
 * Graphics Programming (OpenGL, Glfw, SDL)
-* C/C++
+* C/C++ (Ncurses, imgui)
 * Python (tkinter)
 * Dart